 |Austin Community College|

 |Total Enrollment (2014)||40,949 (all undergraduate)*|

 |Tuition and fees (2015-2016)||$2,550 (in-district); $9,210 (in-state); $11,340 (out-of-state)*|

 |% of Students Receiving Some Form of Financial Aid (full-time beginning undergraduate students for 2013-2014)||47%*|

 Austin Community College

-The Austin Community College offers more than 235 associate degree and certificate programs through its eight campus locations.
+The Austin Community College offers degree and certificate programs in more than 100 areas of study through its eleven campus locations.
 The college has four programs in the field of emergency medical services.